slhck/praxisplan-wien/README.md

 This repository contains a simple web app to search for doctors in Vienna, Austria.

+Contrary to the original [Praxisplan](https://www.praxisplan.at/), it has a map.

 ## Data

-The data is sourced from the [Wien.gv.at](https://www.wien.gv.at/statistik/gesundheit/arzt-und-zahnarzt/arzt-und-zahnarzt-daten.html) website.
+The data is sourced from the [data.gv.at](https://www.data.gv.at/katalog/dataset/arzte-standorte-wien) website.

 The data format is a parent object with a `features` array.
 Each feature has a `geometry` object with a `Point` and a `properties` object.